trentlarson/endorser-ch/README.md

 - 95 1 allow read of all data in claims/confirmations issued by requester
 - 95 1 in text search: show claim contents instead of DB records
 - 95 1 in text search: remove any results without text after DIDs are hidden (because that means the matching data was a DID that the user shouldn't see)
-- 95 1 add SSL certbot automated renewal https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-ubuntu-14-04
 - 92 1 fix any endpoints that return arrays to be a {"result":...} object to handle "publicUrls" (eg claim search)
 - 92 1 change name of app from "uport demo" (when logging in)
-- 92 2 update vulnerabilities in endorser-ch (from a836946c1b1897000dbe7e6d610df32aa32742ba )
 - 92 0 add .json(someErr) to all routers in the error path
-- 92 2 switch from Confirmation to AgreeAction
 - 90 0 disallow duplicate claims
 - 90 0 why do some claims (eg. claimIIW2019aFor1) not have iss set?
-- 90 0 see Sonia one hop away, send search for her to replicate
+- 90 0 if we see someone in between 2 hops away, give a URL search for that person to replicate
 - 90 0 wrap all async functions (eg. services) in try-catch blocks
 - 90 1 don't count any confirmations by original claimiant in UI reporting
 - 90 0 network: remove inserts and add explicit allowance for requester